 “HeSS” is not an abbreviation for anything.

-hidden station (STA): A STA whose transmissions are not detected using carrier sense (CS) by a second STA, but whose transmissions interfere with transmissions from the second STA to a third STA.
+hidden station (STA): [hidden STA] A STA whose transmissions are not detected using carrier sense (CS) by a second STA, but whose transmissions interfere with transmissions from the second STA to a third STA.
 (M12)

-idle power indicator (IPI): A physical layer (PHY) indication of the total channel power (noise and interference) as measured in the channel at the receiving antenna connector while the station (STA) is idle, i.e., neither transmitting nor receiving a frame.
+idle power indicator: [IPI] A physical layer (PHY) indication of the total channel power (noise and interference) as measured in the channel at the receiving antenna connector while the station (STA) is idle, i.e., neither transmitting nor receiving a frame.

 IEEE 802.1X authentication: Extensible Authentication Protocol (EAP) authentication transported by the IEEE 802.1X protocol.

-independent basic service set (IBSS): A basic service set (BSS) that forms a self-contained network, and in which no access to a distribution system (DS) is available.
+independent basic service set: [IBSS] A basic service set (BSS) that forms a self-contained network, and in which no access to a distribution system (DS) is available.

-independent basic service set (IBSS) station (STA): A STA that has started or joined an IBSS.
+independent basic service set (IBSS) station (STA): [IBSS STA] A STA that has started or joined an IBSS.

 individual address: A medium access control (MAC) address in which the group bit is 0.